ossf/gemara/docs/implementation/maintenance.md

 * Promoting a schema from Experimental to Stable triggers a **minor version increment** and involves a stabilization announcement in release notes, documentation updates, and tracking schema maturity.
 * Individual layers can be promoted independently (e.g., Layer 2 can be stable while Layer 1 remains in Experimental).
 * Once Stable, schemas **can still evolve** but maintain backward compatibility within major versions.
 Stable schemas allow **additive changes** such as new optional fields or new types.
 * Breaking changes to Stable schemas require a major version increment.
+This should be avoided in all normal circumstances.
 * Stable schemas represent a long-term commitment and will continue to be supported.

 ### Deprecated Status